kalohq/learning-docker/README.md

 ## Credits

-This guide was prepared by Lystable, under MIT License.
+This guide was prepared by the Lystable family, under MIT License.
 Please feel free to raise pull requests and recommend improvements!